rossb34/MastersFinal/index.md

 <!--
 The feasible space is computed using the EDHEC data for a long only portfolio with a search size of 2000.

+Note how grid search does not cover the boundary very well

+sample and simplex are very similar (mostly because of the choice of constraints.
+More restrictive constraints would mean fewer dots for simplex method
 -->

 ---